(British Approved Name, US Adopted Name, rINN)

 As for Sumatriptan.

-It is recommended that the maximum dose of zolmitriptan in 24 hours should be reduced in patients receiving cimetidine (see Uses and Administration, below).
-A similar reduction in zolmitriptan dosage is anticipated if it is given with drugs, such as fluvoxam-ine and ciprofloxacin, that inhibit the cytochrome P450 isoenzyme CYP1A2.
-Opinion varies on the use of zolmitriptan with inhibitors of monoamine oxidase type A such as moclobemide.
-In the UK licensed product information recommends that the maximum dose of zolmitriptan should be reduced when used with inhibitors of monoamine oxidase type A (see Uses and Administration, below), whereas in the USA such combinations are contra-indicated.
+It is recommended that the maximum dose of zolmitriptan in 24 hours should be reduced in patients receiving cimetidine (see Uses and Administration section).
+A similar reduction in zolmitriptan dosage is anticipated if it is given with drugs, such as fluvoxamine and ciprofloxacin, that inhibit the cytochrome P450 isoenzyme CYP1A2.
+Opinion varies on using zolmitriptan with monoamine oxidase type A inhibitors such as moclobemide.
+In the UK, licensed product information recommends that the maximum dose of zolmitriptan should be reduced when used with inhibitors of monoamine oxidase type A (see Uses and Administration section).
+In contrast, in the USA, such combinations are contraindicated.

-Propranolol increased plasma-zolmitriptan concentrations in a study in 12 healthy subjects, but the changes were not thought to be clinically important enough to warrant dosage adjustment during concomitant use.
+Propranolol increased plasma-zolmitriptan concentrations in a study of 12 healthy subjects, but the changes were not considered clinically significant enough to warrant dosage adjustment during concomitant use.

 Single-ingredient Preparations